Public Records & Services in Florissant

 Frequently Asked Questions

 To register to vote in Florissant, Colorado, residents can register online through the Colorado Secretary of State's website, by mail, or in person at the Teller County elections office.
 Colorado requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Colorado Secretary of State's voter lookup tool.
-For local municipal elections in Florissant, contact the Teller County Clerk's office for schedules and ballot information.
+For local county and state elections (Florissant is an unincorporated community in Teller County and does not hold municipal elections), contact the Teller County Clerk's office for schedules and ballot information.

 Property records for Florissant, Colorado are maintained by the Teller County Assessor's Office and the Teller County Clerk and Recorder.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Teller County, including parcels in Florissant.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Teller County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Colorado counties provide online property record searches through their county websites.
-For in-person requests, visit the Teller County offices at the county courthouse.
 The Teller County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Florissant, Colorado residents are available through both county and state offices.
 The Colorado Department of Public Health and Environment, Vital Records Section, located in Denver, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Colorado.
 Orders can be placed online, by mail, or in person.
 Locally, the Teller County Clerk's office issues marriage licenses and maintains marriage records for Teller County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.